-Information on the Wanamaker Organ, the historic Store is available at the MACY's INFORMATION DESK on the Main Floor of the Center City Macy's Men's Department.
+Information on the Wanamaker Organ and the historic Store is available at the MACY's INFORMATION DESK on the Main Floor of the Center City Macy's Men's Department.
 At the present time, the desk has discontinued offering a selection of organ CDs, DVDs and Books as their sales system is being reviewed.

 You will find the desk along the right side of the center aisle just as you enter the Grand Court.

 The desk is generally staffed from 9am to 7pm, Monday through Friday, and Saturday and Sunday from noon to 5pm.
 (Please remember that the Wanamaker Organ does not play on Sundays.)
 The staff prides itself on its knowledge of the Store and its heritage.
 Macy's has also been offering historic tours.
 Please consult the information below and contact Macy's to see if this offering is still available at the time of your visit.

 Incidentally, there is no sales tax on most clothing purchases in Pennsylvania!
 Jennie Funches (pictured), and Emily Cronrath are your hosts.